jdasilva42/-Waves_Tools/README.md

 <h3> Parameters </h3>
 </br>
 <blockquote> data :: (DataFrame)</blockquote>
  <i> DataFrame contains two or Three columns Hs Tp  and Direction, need to be analysed.
-The variables Direction can be missing.</i>
+The variables Direction can be missing.
+the dataframe must contain a datetime index if the option seasons_split is activated</i>
 </br>
 </br>
 <blockquote> seasons_split :: (Bool)</blockquote>